miyabitanimchi/miyabitanimchi/README.md

 ### Hi, I'm Miyabi 🤗
-I am a full-stack developer based in in B.C., Canada
+I am a full-stack developer based in in Vancouver, Canada

 <!--
 **miyabitanimchi/miyabitanimchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.